1. Our terms

 2.3.
 Support services.
 Our Rate Card sets out our charges for support services.
 We update our Rate Card annually (see here).

 2.4.
 Disbursements.
 In connection with your matter we may incur expenses in your name (“disbursements”).
-We will not incur an individual disbursement over £300 without your approval.
-By approving a disbursement, you become contractually bound to pay the relevant third party for the relevant goods or services.
+We will do so as your agent and you will be bound to pay the relevant third party for the relevant goods or services.
 That third party will bill us and we will in turn bill you at cost.
 We may also engage third parties in our own name as part of our service provision to you.
 If so, we will not charge these to you, though in some cases we will make a linked charge for our related services.

 2.5.
 VAT.
 We quote prices exclusive of Value Added Tax (“VAT”).
 We add VAT to our invoices at the prevailing rate as applicable.